luizpvas/luizpvas.github.io/posts/11_bidirectional_type_checking.md

 other typing rules.

-The context is a container that holds symbols, like variable names, function names, module names, etc., and their types (and some other stuff we'll talk about later).
+The context is a container that holds symbols, like variable names, function names, module names, etc., and their types (and some other stuff we're about to see).
 The data structure for context is a list, where the order of the elements in the list is the order they appear in the code.
 For example, the following pseudo-js-code